wordofwarning/wordofwarning.org/current/2026-worksahead/nu/index.md

 Tickets: available online via Contact for <a href="https://contactmcr.com/book/instance/383158" target="_blank">28</a> & <a href="https://contactmcr.com/book/instance/383159" target="_blank">29</a> May.

 Times: Thursday 28 May 2026, 7.30pm and Friday 29 May 2026, 6.30pm.<br>Duration: up to 75 minutes without interval.

+SICK!
+Festival: on Friday 29 May at 8pm you can also see <a href="https://contactmcr.com/events/philosophy-of-the-world" target="_blank">*Philosophy of the World* by In Bed With My Brother</a> after *evil eyes*.

 Location: <a href="https://contactmcr.com/visit/getting-here" target="_blank">Contact</a>, Oxford Rd, Manchester M15 6JA.